votingworks/vxsuite/libs/auth/README.md

 # Install script dependencies
 make install-script-dependencies

-# With the relevant env vars set, a card reader connected, and a Java Card in the card reader, run:
+# With the relevant env vars set, a card reader connected, and a Java Card in the card reader
 ./scripts/configure-java-card
 ```